maxmar391/Magnetic_Valve_Control/README.md

 # Circuit setup

 The following picture shows the schematic of the circuit.
-The resistor R1 limits the current from the Arduino to the transistor and protects both components.
-The diode D1 protects the solenoid (the magnetic valve) from the peak of the induced inverse voltage when the solenoid switching off.
+The resistor R1 limits the current from the Arduino Nano to the transistor Q1 and protects both components.
+The diode D1 protects the solenoid L1 (the magnetic valve) from the peak of the induced inverse voltage when the solenoid switching off.

 <img src="circuit_schematic.png" width=70%>